 Other high-grade osteosarcomas include:

-Intermediate-grade osteosarcomas: These uncommon tumors fall in between high-grade and low-grade osteosarcomas.
-(They are usually treated as if they are low-grade osteosarcomas.)
+These uncommon tumors fall between high-grade and low-grade osteosarcomas.
+(They are usually treated the same way as low-grade osteosarcomas.)

-Low-grade osteosarcomas: These are the slowest growing osteosarcomas.
-The tumors look more like normal bone and have few dividing cells when seen under a microscope.
+These are the slowest-growing osteosarcomas.
+The tumors look more like normal bone and have few dividing cells when seen with a microscope.

 The grade of the tumor plays a role in determining its stage and the type of treatment used.
-For more on staging, see the section How Is Osteosarcoma Staged?
+For more on staging, see Osteosarcoma Stages.

 Several other types of tumors can start in the bones.

-Ewing tumors are the second most common bone cancer in children.
-They are described in our document Ewing Family of Tumors.
+Ewing tumors (Ewing sarcomas) are the second most common bone cancer in children.
+They are described in Ewing Family of Tumors.

-Most other types of bone cancers are usually found in adults and are rare in children.
+Most other types of bone cancers are usually found in adults and are uncommon in children.
 These include:

-For more information on these cancers, see our document Bone Cancer.
+For more information on these cancers, see Bone Cancer in Adults.

-Many types of cancer that start in other organs of the body can spread to the bones.
+Many types of cancer that start in other organs of the body, especially cancers in adults, can spread to the bones.
 These are sometimes referred to as metastatic bone cancers, but they are not true bone cancers.
 For example, prostate cancer that spreads to the bones is still prostate cancer and is treated like prostate cancer.
-For more information, see the document Bone Metastasis.
+For more information, see Bone Metastasis.

 Not all bone tumors are cancer.
 Benign bone tumors do not spread to other parts of the body.
-They are usually not life threatening and can often be cured by surgery.
-There are many types of benign bone tumors.
+They are usually not life threatening, and surgery can often remove them completely.
+There are many types of benign bone tumors, including: